Central stability for the homology of congruence subgroups and the second homology of Torelli groups: High connectivity results

 there exist elements $x_1, x_2, \ldots, x_m \in R$ such that

 \end{definition}

-The condition was first formulated by Bass to characterize when matrices in GL$_{m+1}(R)$ can be row-reduced to matrices in the image of GL$_{m}(R)$.
-The indexing in \autoref{DefnStableRank} is a modern standard, though it differs from Bass' original convention; he called it the stable range condition $SR_{s+1}$.
-Bass \cite[Section 4]{BassKTheory} states that semi-local rings have stable rank $1$, and Dedekind domains have stable rank at most $2$.
-So, for example, $R$ has stable rank $1$ if $R$ is a field, a direct sum of fields, or the ring $\Z/m\Z$ for $m \in \Z$, and $R$ has stable rank at most $2$ when $R$ is a PID, or when $R$ is the ring of integers of a number field.
-The integers $R=\Z$ have stable rank $2$.
-More generally, a commutative ring of Krull dimension $d$ has stable rank at most $(d+1)$.
+Note that the indexing in \autoref{DefnStableRank} differs from Bass' convention in his work \cite{Bass}; he called it the stable range condition $SR_{s+1}$.
+Bass (\cite[Section 4 ``Examples"]{BassKTheory} and \cite[Proposition 3.4 (a) and Theorem 3.5]{Bass}) states that semi-local rings have stable rank $1$, and Dedekind domains have stable rank at most $2$.
+So, for example, $R$ has stable rank $1$ if $R$ is a field and $R$ has stable rank at most $2$ when $R$ is a PID.
+Since the next result concerns PIDs, the stable rank $s$ must be equal to 1 or 2.